fabriziosalmi/tad/docs/guide/user-guide.md

 ## FAQ

 **Q: Do I need internet access?**
 A: No!
-TAZCOM works on local networks without internet.
+TAD works on local networks without internet.

 **Q: Can I use this over the internet?**
 A: Not directly.
 You'd need VPN or port forwarding (not recommended without additional security).